Finger placement for typing

 It’s easier to learn to touch-type at an early age so you don’t have to unlearn the “bad habits” that come from hunt-and-peck.
 Older hunt-and-peckers might feel frustrated in the very short term when slowed down by finding the right key without looking.
 However, persistence is well worth it.
 Touch-typing is a skill that sets you up for life.

-A good online typing course like TTRS’s will ensure there are multiple levels corresponding to each set of keys, so you can practice with the ones you know before moving on to exercises that use more of the keyboard.
+A good typing program will ensure there are multiple levels corresponding to each set of keys, so you can practice with the ones you know before moving on to exercises that use more of the keyboard.
 Completing one level at a time and receiving plenty of positive feedback from your online scores will keep you motivated and help you reach your goal at the pace that is right for you.

 Charlotte, Interested in transcription work